Skip to content

 setTemperatureC() sets the temperature in degrees Celsius, with default value 25 °C. For temperature in degrees Fahrenheit, use setTemperatureF() with default value 77 °F.

 flushMode() checks the compatibility of the update mode with the temperature, performs the refresh when possible and returns the mode used.
+It can also manage low-power.

 If the temperature is out of range, no refresh is carried out and the function returns UPDATE_NONE.

-The functions are grouped in six categories.
+The functions are grouped in seven categories.

 Example